Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Cluster states and their multipartite entanglement

-These two properties ensure that the Hamiltonian in Eq.~(\ref{eq3}) is frustration-free \cite{doi:10.1073/pnas.1519833113}, i.e. any ground state of $H$ is a simultaneous ground state of each $s_{\mathbf{v}}$.
-In a more formal way, we note that the set of $q$ stabilizers $\big\{s_{\mathbf{v}}\big\}$ generates a $\mathbb{Z}_2^q$ group called the stabilizer group $\mathcal{S}$ \cite{https://doi.org/10.48550/arxiv.quant-ph/9705052,https://doi.org/10.48550/arxiv.1508.02595}.
-For the above cluster Hamiltonian with PBC, $q$ equals the number of qubits, $q=n$.
-Let us denote the generators of the stabilizer group by $\{ s_i\}$ ($i=1,\dots, q \le n$) and the elements of this group as $\mathcal{S}_i$ $(i=1, \dots, 2^{q})$.
+These two properties ensure that the Hamiltonian in Eq.~(\ref{eq3}) is frustration-free \cite{sattath2016when}, i.e. any ground state of $H$ is a simultaneous ground state of each $s_{\mathbf{v}}$.
+In a more formal way, we note that the set of $q$ stabilizers $\big\{s_{\mathbf{v}}\big\}$ generates a $\mathbb{Z}_2^q$ group called the stabilizer group $\mathcal{S}$ by considering all their multiplications \cite{gottesman1997stabilzier,zeng2015quantum}.
+To differentiate between the elements of $\mathcal{S}$ and their generators we notate the generators of the stabilizer group by $\{ s_i\}$ ($i=1,\dots, q$) and the elements of this group as $\mathcal{S}_i$ $(i=1, \dots, 2^{q})$.
+Focusing on the cluster Hamiltonian with PBC, $q$ equals the number of qubits, $q=n$.
 Since the $\mathcal{S}_i$'s commute, they have a common set of eigenvectors and their eigenvalues are all $\pm 1$ as of the first property above.
+In this case, where the size of $\mathcal{S}$ equals the Hilbert space dimension one has a basis given by the eigenvectors.
 Consider the unique eigenvector $|cs\rangle$ such that $s_i|cs\rangle=|cs\rangle$ for any $i$.
-By definition this unique ground state of the cluster Hamiltonian is the cluster state in $D$ dimensions and it has a ground state energy of $-n$.
+By definition, it is the unique ground state of the cluster Hamiltonian is the cluster state in $D$ dimensions and its ground state energy is $-n$.
 For later reference, we define the {\it support} of $\mathcal{S}_i$ as the number of non-identity local Pauli matrices of $\mathcal{S}_i$.
 For example, for the 1-dimensional cluster state the support of each local term is ${\rm{supp}}(s_i)= 3$, while for the $D$-dimensional cluster state we have ${\rm{supp}}(s_i)= 2D+1$.